dragons-labs/FactoryAutomationGame/Manual/Pages/programming/langs/python/guide_en.md

 if "ba" in x:
 	print ("'ba' is a substring of:", x)

-# modifying a string using indexing, e.g.
+# in Python modifying a string using indexing, e.g.
 # x[2]="X"
 # does not work